-To provide you with a better understanding of dental implants in Cornelius, Charlotte, Huntersville, Mooresville, Statesville, Davidson, Kenansville, Concord, and the surrounding areas in North Carolina, we have provided answers to many common questions pertaining to dental implants.
+To provide you with a better understanding of affordable dental implants in Cornelius, Charlotte, Huntersville, Mooresville, Statesville, Davidson, Kenansville, Concord, and the surrounding areas in North Carolina, we have provided answers to many common questions pertaining to dental implants.

 The Dental Implant Procedure

 In our office in Cornelius, NC, the number of appointments and time required, vary from patient to patient.
 Dr. Rolle will use great precision and attention-to-detail for your case.

 During the procedure, a local anesthetic will be used to numb the treatment site.
 When you are comfortable, Dr. Rolle will make a small incision in the gum tissue to reveal the bone.
 Using special instruments, he will create space and gently insert the titanium implant.
 Usually, the top of the dental implant can be seen through the gum.
 However, sometimes it is better to have the full mouth dental implants Charlotte NC covered by gum tissue during the early healing phase.

 The Healing Phase

 For some patients, a soft tissue graft may be performed to obtain stronger, healthier gum tissue for the area around the implant.
 A soft tissue graft involves moving a small amount of gum tissue from one part of your mouth to the area around the implant.
 This is usually a short, relatively painless procedure.

-Whether it’s one tooth or an entire arch of teeth that are being replaced, Dr. Rolle will complete the restoration by fitting the replacement tooth (crown) to the affordable dental implant in Charlotte Cornelius, Huntersville, and other surrounding areas in NC.
+Whether it’s one tooth or an entire arch of teeth that are being replaced, Dr. Rolle will complete the restoration by fitting the replacement tooth (crown) to the affordable dental implants in Charlotte Cornelius, Huntersville, and other surrounding areas in NC.
 If you are looking for dental implants near me, get a consultation from Dr. Richard Rolle Jr. for dental implants in Charlotte and Huntersville NC.

 How Long Will My Dental Implant Last?